Menu

 Pupil transportation services provide a great reduction in transportation costs, a great reduction in traffic congestion and pollution, and access to education for countless students.
 These services continue to provide the safest way to and from school.

-The 2015 National Congress on School Transportation was the latest in a series beginning in 1939 and continuing in 1945, 1948, 1951, 1954,1959, 1964, 1970, 1980,1985,1990, 1995, 2000, 2005 and 2010.
+The 2025 National Congress on School Transportation was the latest in a series, beginning in 1939 and continuing in 1945, 1948, 1951, 1954, 1959, 1964, 1970, 1980, 1985, 1990, 1995, 2000, 2005, 2010, and 2015.
 All congresses (referred to as “conferences” before 2005) have been made up of official representatives of state departments of education, public safety, motor vehicles, and police or other state agencies having state-wide responsibilities for the administration of student transportation; local school district personnel; contract operators; advisors from industry and representatives from other interested professional organizations and groups.
 Each conference has resulted in one or more publications that contain the recommendations of the respective conference.

 Other major issues in student transportation have received attention at these national conferences.
 On several occasions, recommendations concerned primarily with other vehicles overtaking and passing school buses were transmitted to the National Committee on Uniform Traffic Laws and Ordinances for consideration in connection with revisions of the Uniform Vehicle Code.
 The 1948 Conference made recommendations on uniform records and reports for student transportation.
 The major purpose of the 1948 Conference was the formulation of recommendations related to standards and training programs for school bus drivers.
 These recommendations were revised by the 1959 Conference, and a new publication on the topic was issued.
 The 1954 Conference gave considerable time to the discussion of the extended use of school buses in the school program.
 The 1970 Conference also adopted standards for school bus operation (issued in a separate report).